ethereumzurich/sponsor-bounties/.github/ISSUE_TEMPLATE/bounty-template.md

 ---
 name: Sponsor Bounty Template
-about: Use this template to create a new bounty for the ETHBrno² hackathon.
+about: Use this template to create a new bounty for the EthereumZuri.ch hackathon.
 title: "[BOUNTY] Project Name - Bounty Name/Task"
 labels: sponsor-bounty
 ---